 Any income earned by NRIs from a business established or controlled in India is taxable to the NRI.

-Tax Slab for NRIs: TDS Rate on sale of property
+NRI Income Tax Slab Rates: TDS Rate on Sale of Property

 The income tax slab for NRIs explains how much taxes are applicable for a certain bracket of income.
 However, there are some aspects like the TDS Rate on sale of property that often pops up as a doubt in the minds of NRIs.
 Here is a quick view on the TDS Rate on sale of property for NRIs: